theaquamarine/windows-powershell-docs/docset/windows/remoteaccess/add-daclient.md

 This cmdlet will add the SGs to DA configuration.
 This essentially means that the existing Client GPO configuration corp.contoso.com/DirectAccess Client Settings will be filtered on the two SGs.

-This cmdlet will only provision Windows® 8 clients.
+This cmdlet will only provision Windows??
+8 clients.
 Down-level clients have to be provisioned separately.

 ### EXAMPLE 2